 Get An Experienced Lawyer, Who Understands The Rights and Responsibilities of Runners and Cyclists.

 Adams Legal Group, PLLC, a Morgantown, WV law firm, is owned by William Adams, who as an avid runner, cyclist and triathlete, is in a position to intimately understand all of the issues related to running, walking, and bicycling safety as well as the accidents and injuries incurred by cyclists and pedestrians.
-Mr. Adams is licensed in both West Virginia and Pennsylvania and handles personal injury and accident cases in both states.
+Mr. Adams is licensed in both West Virginia handles personal injury and accident cases in both states.

 Running and Biking on Public Roadways is Inherently Dangerous